 CB: Do you like the changes Apple made to your original design over the years?

 RJ: I do like them.
 The stripes served their purpose and they are definitely dated.
-I think it's very important that a product like Apple keep very up-to-date and Steve Jobs is obviously very conscious of that and he has fabulous designers working for him in industrial design and graphic design.
-I feel great that it's still the same basic silhouette even though it went through lots and lots of changes.
-The apple shape changed slightly from my original design in the early 80's.
+I think it’s very important that a company like Apple keep very up-to-date and Steve Jobs is obviously very conscious of that and he has fabulous designers working for him in industrial design and graphic design.
+I feel great that it’s still the same basic silhouette even though it went through lots and lots of changes.
+The apple shape changed slightly from my original design in the early 80’s.
 The design firm Landor & Associates made the changes.
 They brightened the colors, they made the shapes much more symmetrical, much more geometric.
 When I designed it I pretty much did it freehand.
-I often think to myself why didn't I do that.
-It's because it wasn't where I was coming from at the time.
+I often think to myself, why didn’t I do that?
+It’s because it wasn’t where I was coming from at the time.
 I think they did a great job and it will be fascinating to see the next iteration and how it works out.

 CB: What other projects are you proud of?

-RJ: People assume that I continued in a pure design mode and did lot more logos.
+RJ: People assume that I continued in a pure design mode and did lots more logos.
 I did some logos, but my career path is more about advertising, which meant print and TV advertising.
 As far as image or logo type of thing there is really nothing that tops or comes close to the Apple logo.
-It's kind of a problem when you do something that so well known, so early on in your career.
-It's all downhill from then.
+It’s kind of a problem when you do something that is so well known, so early on in your career.
+It’s all downhill from then.
 I was proud of all the things I was involved in.
-How to do a television commercial, which really does take a while to understand.
+How to do a television commercial, which really does take awhile to understand.
 Those were the things that kept my interest.
 In advertising you work with words and images together, you work with more people.
 There is more a chance to come up with imagery that has double meanings, has to do with colloquialisms and all that.
-That's a long way of saying, there is nothing else that I'm as proud of and things were very different from then on.
+That’s a long way of saying, there is nothing else that I’m as proud of and things were very different from then on.